 Reflecting our inquiry-based model in the classroom, we introduce community issues using a student-led approach.
 From our first incursions to interstate excursions, we begin each community interaction from a child-focused point of view, talking about ideas such as sustainability, leadership and responsibility to develop students’ understanding of their place in the wider world.

-Service learning programme
+Service learning program

 We first introduce the idea of responsibility to the community to our Prep students through simple classroom responsibility roles.
-Service learning becomes more formal in Year 2 through our Class Captain programme, giving each class their own representative to express ideas and concerns.
+Service learning becomes more formal in Year 2 through our Class Captain program, giving each class their own representative to express ideas and concerns.